brython-dev/brython/www/doc/en/dev_env.md

 server that can serve files with the brython_directory/www as document root will work ; you can use the built-in web server provided in the distribution : open a console window, go to the directory, and run `python server.py`.
-This will start the server on port 8000 (if you want to use other port number you can use, for instance, `python server.py --port 8001` to use port 8001).
+This will start the server on port 8000 (if you want to use a different port number you can use `python server.py --port 8001` to use port 8001).

 Once the server is started, point your web browser to _http://localhost:8000/_ : the same page as the [Brython site homepage](http://www.brython.info) should